abe-winter/module-example-cpp/README.md

 For unexplained issues, you can use a debugger to investigate crashes or disconnects.
 The debugger referenced in this case is [GDB](https://www.onlinegdb.com/).

-1. Configure your robot to use the module and ensure it's running.
+1. Configure your machine to use the module and ensure it's running.
 2. Find the PID of your running module with `ps aux | grep module-example-cpp`.
 3. Run `sudo gdb --pid $PID` with the obtained PID (use `sudo` as `viam-server` is likely running in sudo).
 4. Type `continue` in gdb to restart the process.